DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/tickInterval/tickInterval.md

 ---
 Major ticks divide an axis into segments, thus improving the viewer's perception of visualized data.
 Major ticks are generated automatically, unless the **tickInterval** property is set.

-If the axis displays numbers, assign a number to this option.
-If the axis displays date-time values, assign one of the accepted string values or an object to this option.
+If the axis displays numbers, assign a number to this property.
+If the axis displays date-time values, assign one of the accepted string values or an object to this property.
 The object should contain one or several fields described in this section, for example:

 ---
 ##### jQuery